WebSocket client for Python with low level API options

 Known issues with this library include lack of WebSocket Compression support (RFC 7692) and minimal threading documentation/support.

-disable UTF8 validation in this library (and receive a performance enhancement)
+You can disable UTF8 validation in this library (and receive a

-skip_utf8_validation parameter.
-If you want to get better
+If you want to get better performance, install wsaccel.
+While

 Many more examples are found in the examples documentation.